What's in our collection?

 In order to determine if objects may be added to the collection, staff asks that you email a detailed description of the objects, including dimensions and condition and, if possible, photos.
 The photos and description will allow us to do research to determine if the objects fit into our current collecting goals and if we have the proper storage conditions for the objects.
 Objects that are considered for the collection must be approved by the staff, reviewed by a committee who works with the collection and approved by the Board of Directors.
 Photos make this process much easier.

 Our collections policy is available upon request.
 Please do not show up with your items.
 Staff may not be available to meet.
 We ask that you make an appointment directly with staff before bringing any objects to the Museum.
 You can send photos and descriptions to firstname.lastname@example.org.

 Items we do not accept:

 Given the limited amount of space at the museum and few avenues for selling items that have been donated for fundraising purposes we do not accept all types of donations for the collection or for fundraising.

-We do not accept items like dollhouse/doll magazines, dollhouse/doll making supplies, paint, collectible figurines that aren’t considered dolls or toys, unfinished dollhouses, and items that show any signs of insect or mold damage.
+We do not accept items such as: dollhouse/doll magazines, dollhouse/doll making supplies, paint, collectible figurines that aren’t considered dolls or toys, unfinished dollhouses, and items that show any signs of insect or mold damage.
 Currently, we are not looking for international travel dolls, Madame Alexander dolls later than 1960, Nancy Anne Storybook dolls and McDonald's Toys.
-Due to the space constraints within our building, we are not currently considering finished dollhouses, expect those that are unique antiques or have a specific Colorado connection.
+Due to the space constraints within our building, we are not currently considering finished dollhouses, except those that are unique antiques or have a specific Colorado connection.